Image

 It is a class E felony for a first-time offender, which carries with it up to 4 years in prison and a fine of up to $10,000.
 For a repeat offender, it is a class D felony, the punishment for which is up to 7 years in state prison and a fine of up to $10,000.

-There are no mandatory minimum sentencing requirements for any of these charges in Ripley County, MO.
-Along with imprisonment, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Furthermore, if you are convicted of a sex crime in Ripley County, MO, you may be obligated to register as a sex offender.
-The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Ripley County, MO lawyers are committed to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
-Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.
+There is no mandatory minimum sentencing for any of these charges in Ripley County, MO.
+Additional sentencing options may also include probation, mandatory counseling, and restitution to the victim.
+Also, if you are convicted of a sex crime in Ripley County, MO, you will likely be required to register as a sex offender.
+The length of time you have to remain on the registry will depend on your age and the nature of the crime.
+We will work hard to dismiss or reduce your charges to ones that don’t require sex offender registry.
+Additionally, our skilled Ripley County, MO lawyers may be able to help petition for your removal under Missouri Revised Statutes § 589.041.

-Give Combs Waterkotte a call right now if you are facing any of the above allegations in Ripley County, MO or contact us online to talk to one of our lawyers about your case.
+If you are facing any of the above charges in Ripley County, MO, call Combs Waterkotte right now at (314) 900-HELP or contact us online to speak with one of our attorneys about your case.

 • Investigation